There’s this beautiful concept that Jonathan Hsu, from Tribe Capital, wrote down some time ago and stuck with me.

 Growth Accounting for B2C companies

-How do you know if any given feature is significantly contributing in reaching this fit?
-Should you invest more resources on making it better, or on the contrary just kill it and move to the next one?
+How do you know if any given feature of the product is significantly contributing to reaching this fit?

 Users retention cohorts can efficiently guide product development and provide a powerful way to prioritise features.